Caddisfly silk

 Caddisfly silk is silk that is secreted by the silk glands of the caddisfly (Trichoptera), similar to Lepidoptera silkworms (B. mori).
 The larvae use silk to hunt and defend themselves.
 The silk's underwater binding properties are a subject of ongoing scientific research.

 Caddisfly silk (fibroin)

 Trichoptera, or caddisfly, larvae use silk to hunt and protect themselves in their aquatic environment.
-Much like silkworms (B. mori) and other Lepidoptera, this silk protein is excreted by specialized silk glands.
+Much like silkworms and other Lepidoptera, this silk protein is excreted by specialized silk glands.
 The silk’s structure is mostly conserved among many different caddisfly species, and can be used to bind debris including rocks, sticks, twigs and shells, as well as to build nets for catching prey.
 Caddisflies, which spend the majority of their life cycle in the larval stage, need these casings to protect their underbellies and pupate.
 Caddisfly silk is very strong and durable.
 Because their silk must be able to bind to a variety of components while completely submerged in water, it is therefore being studied for potential applications as a waterproof adhesive.